lnicosia/scop/README.md

 ## Introduction

-The goal of this project is to have a simple version of a OpenGL (4.0, with shaders) 3D  engine.
+The goal of this project is to have a simple version of an OpenGL (4.0, with shaders) 3D  engine.
 It is written in C and uses GLFW (https://www.glfw.org/) to handle windows and events/inputs.
 Everything else is coded manually and I learned most of it from the amazing https://learnopengl.com.

 It must be able to parse/load basic wavefronts (.obj) files, draw the object in perspective, rotating on its center and with a texture or a different color for each face.
 The loading of objects, images and shaders, must be done by hand (no other external library allowed).